cognitedata/transformations-cli/githubaction.md

 #     # audience: ""
 ```

-2. To deploy a set of transformations in a GitHub workflow, add a step which references the action in your job.
+2. To deploy a set of transformations in a GitHub workflow, add a step which references the Action in your job.

 ## Deploy step with API keys